When the Saints Go Marching In: Lyrics

 As with many numbers with long traditional folk use, there is no one "official" version of the song or its lyrics.
 This extends so far as confusion as to its name, with it often being mistakenly called "When the Saints Come Marching In".
 As for the lyrics themselves, their very simplicity makes it easy to generate new verses.
-Since the first and second lines of a verse are exactly the same, and the third and fourth are standard throughout, the creation of one suitable line in iambic tetrameter generates an entire verse.
+Since the first and second lines of a verse are exactly the same, and the third and four are standard throughout, the creation of one suitable line in iambic tetrameter generates an entire verse.

 It is impossible to list every version of the song, but a common standard version runs:

 Often the first two words of the common third verse line ("Lord, how I want...") are sung as either "Oh how", "Oh, Lord" or even "Lord, Lord" as cue notes to the simple melody at each third line.

 Arrangements vary considerably.
 The simplest is just an endless repetition of the chorus.
 Verses may be alternated with choruses, or put in the third of four repetitions to create an AABA form with the verse as the bridge.

 Some traditional arrangements often have ensemble rather than individual vocals.
 It is also common as an audience sing-along number.
 Versions using call and response are often heard, e.g.: